 Experience the surprise of the ability to Quickly Create Audio for your Anki Cards when you’ve been dragging audio files one by one.

 After using vanilla Anki for a month, explore different addons

 One of the core strengths of Anki is its addon community: vibrant, helpful and most importantly, very useful.
-Using vanilla Anki without any addons is like buying a $1000 laptop to play Minesweeper: you’re not getting and using to its full potential.
+Using vanilla Anki without any addons is like getting a $1000 laptop to play Minesweeper: you’re not getting and using to its full potential.